carlos alexis cruz

 Cruz has been an active member of both ATME and ATHE since 2014, taking a leading role in paving the path for the research in Contemporary Circus/Circus Theatre within our association.
 Notable events organized by Cruz are the pre-conference tour to the Cité des Arts du Cirque during our ATHE 2015 in Montreal with a special guided visit to Cirque du Soleil HQ, and the Circus Theatre research events at our last ATHE conference in Las Vegas in collaboration with Cirque Mechanics and Cirque du Soleil.

 Theresa started her aerial journey in 2015.
-Since her first aerial silks class, she’s been addicted to flying and was led to the Nouveau Sud Project six months later in her search for more ways to train with her hectic schedule of full-time work and parenting a toddler.
-Her repertoire of vocabulary now includes other disciplines such as dance trapeze, aerial hoop, corde lisse, duo straps and partner acrobatics.
+Since her first aerial silks class, she’s been addicted to flying and found a home in the Nouveau Sud Project six months later in her search for more ways to train with her hectic schedule of full-time work and parenting a toddler.
+Her repertoire includes disciplines such as dance trapeze, aerial hoop, corde lisse, duo straps and partner acrobatics.
 As of June 2017, Theresa actualized her dream of being a full time artist by quitting her 9-5 job and has been on the road regularly with her partner working as a traveling model and performer.
 Previous to starting circus arts, her background did not include any physical activities customarily seen in other performers such as dance or gymnastics.
 Rather, her passion and background was in theatre and creative writing.
 When not on the road or in the air, Theresa enjoys spending quality time chasing around her 4 year old son.
 She aspires to be able to give him advantages that she did not have as a child, such as the option to explore any extracurricular activities he may want to try.
 Circus arts has become a lifestyle that’s made her appreciation and zest for life grow tenfold.
 In addition to falling more in love with herself and life, she has gained a wonderful family through circus with the Nouveau Sud Project.

 Jordan’s primary discipline is hand balancing.
 His secondary disciplines are acrobatics, aerial straps, partner acrobatics, duo straps and juggling.
 He got started practicing handstands at the age of 16, in his home of Nokesville, VA, using YouTube tutorials for guidance.
 Once he was 18, he began to attend hand balancing workshops with some of the professionals he had admired over the years.
 During that time, he began to branch out and explore other disciplines like parkour, rock climbing, BJJ & MMA, gymnastics and more.
 He left his home in Virginia to come to Charlotte, NC.
 While street performing, he met someone who connected him and a Nouveau Sud cast member who would later recruit him.
 Now, along with performing, he travels and teaches hand balancing workshops across the United States and other countries.
 One of his goals is to show people that with enough passion and hard work, anyone can achieve high levels of skill in whatever they choose to do.

-MichaEl Romney-Tavera (Jambo)
+MichaEl “Jambo” Romney-Tavera

 Micheal is originally from the Dominican Republic and was raised in Brooklyn, NY.
 He later moved to Charlotte, NC at age 12.
 His earliest training was in b-boying and breakdancing.
-Once he met artistic director Carlos and was introduced to the Nouveau Sud Project, he expanded his skills to tumbling, then partner acrobatics, acrobatics, dance movement, and apparatuses working on arial straps.
+Once he met artistic director Carlos and was introduced to the Nouveau Sud Project, he expanded his skills to tumbling, then partner acrobatics, acrobatics, dance movement, and apparatuses working on aerial straps.
 His interests outside of the Nouveau Sud Project include cooking, video games and reading comics.
 He currently works at an American European-based restaurant and brewery in Charlotte, NC.
 Since working with Nouvea Sud, he's been working intensively to increase his vertical jump height and hand balancing, focusing on foundational strength to better stabilize himself.
 In addition, this strength will assists in his partner acrobatics skills, allowing him to be a good, stable base.

 Deandre is a dancer and trapeze artist for the Nouveau Sud Project in Charlotte NC.
 He's been dancing for seven years and has been a memeber of NVS for two years.
 He has many interest and hobbies that vary from video editing, computer programming and of course circus and dance.
 He has a small gaming Youtube channel, which helped develop his video editing skills.
 He is trying to obtain his certification in C++ programming and keep up with his daily training schedule with the troop.
 Every week on Mondays, Wednesdays and Fridays he trains with with company for three to four hours conditioning and improving skills to stay sharp and fit.
 He also trains every Saturday when the company hosts open gym for people who are interested in circus,can come and have fun with the aerial apparatus.
 He shares that the two years he's spent with this group have shaped his personality and have given him so many opportunities to express himself through what he enjoys doing.
 "They critique and push me pass my limits to unlock this unknown hidden potential that I never knew I had.
 I don’t consider them as my cast members, but as my family."

-Mark Robertson (Tsuna)
+Mark “Tsuna” Robertson

 Mark has been dancing with Nouveau Sud since 2016.
 He originally joined the group as a b-boy, which he's trained in since 2011, and wanted to advance in his breakdancing, but as time passed, he found a love for performing and acting with this troupe of "quirky individuals."
 He is one of the founding members of Familia Vongola (a self-taught Breakdance crew) that started in Charlotte.
 Himself, Dangles, Reborn, Jambo and others collectively grew to love circus and the different apparatuses, atmosphere and perspective it gives.
 As part of Familia Vongola and Nouveau Sud, he's participated in the Breaking Convention, which was an event to combine theater and hip-hop, two mainstage shows with Nouveau Sud and other community performances.
 Applying the technique of circus hand balancing and acrobatics, he's seen his own style and dancing improve dramatically in the past two years.
 His goal with the troupe is to perform on bigger stages.
 The messages behind the shows also appeal to him, and he wants Nouveau Sud to be a symbol of togetherness that bridges the gap between different cultures, backgrounds and ideologies.
 He want to show the world who he is as a dancer, and in turn, wants others to show him who they are.
 "Unity through the arts.
 What Nouveau Sud is trying to do, is what we originally as Familia Vongola wanted to do.
 Show the world our style, flavor, and elegance as extravagantly and unnecessarily fantastic as possible."